mjordan/riprap/docs/CONTRIBUTING.md

 ## License Agreements

 Riprap is licensed under the MIT License.
-By opening a pull request or otherwise contributing code to the MIK codebase, you transfer non-exclusive ownership of that code (you retain ownership of your code for other purposes) to the Riprap maintainers for the sole purpose of redistributing your contribution within the Raprap codebase under the conditions of Riprap's license.
+By opening a pull request or otherwise contributing code to the Riprap codebase, you transfer non-exclusive ownership of that code (you retain ownership of your code for other purposes) to the Riprap maintainers for the sole purpose of redistributing your contribution within the Raprap codebase under the conditions of Riprap's license.
 You also warrant that you have the legal authority to make such a transfer.

 ## Thanks